HOW TO Create an Application Landscape Diagram

 The benefits of creating an Application Landscape are:

-• A lot of roles in the organization (CIO, administrator, supplier, manager, architect) have much quicker access to information to make decisions.
+• Many roles in the organization (CIO, administrator, supplier, manager, architect) have much quicker access to information to make decisions.

 • A visualization of an application is much more objective and easier to understand (harder to misunderstand) than a textual version.